VNG-Realisatie/nlx/docs/docs/try-nlx/docker/retrieve-a-demo-certificate.md

 - **Common name**, this should correspond to the Fully Qualified Domain Name (FQDN) of your Inway, we will use `my-organization.nl` for this guide.
 For an Outway this FQDN does not have to be resolvable.
 It is possible to use the Inway certificate for the Outway and NLX Management.
 - **Email Address**, enter any value
 - **Serial Number** (optional), enter a serial number with a maximum length of 20 characters.
 Also make sure this value is unique for the network in the [directory overview](https://directory.demo.nlx.io) as we do not check for uniqueness.
 - **A challenge password**, leave empty

-Now openssl wil generate two files:
+Now OpenSSL will generate two files:

 - A private key `org.key`.  **Keep this file safe**, limit access to it and do not transfer it in an insecure way.
 - A certificate request `org.csr`.
 Use this file to request a certificate.